gavinlyonsrepo/cylon/Readme.md

 ﻿Cylon
 -----
 Date: 201016
-Version control: 2.3.2 See changlog.md for details Author G Lyons contact upstream repo
-Ttile : Arch Linux distro maintenance  Bash shell script.
+Version control: 3.0-1 See changlog.md for details Author G Lyons, contact upstream repo or glyons66@hotmail.com Ttile : Arch Linux distro maintenance  a Bash shell script.
 AUR package name : cylon
 Upstream repo: https://github.com/gavinlyonsrepo/cylon
+Name:cylon
 Description:
 The goal was to create a script to do as much updates maintenance, backups and system checks in a single menu driven optional script